Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 GDPR and data residency

 Invoices contain personal data (supplier contacts, names on line items).
 Hosting in EU data centers (SmartDocto: Hetzner, Germany) is the simplest answer.
-The same framework must cover the AI provider, ideally on a zero data retention basis.
+The same data-protection framework should extend to any AI provider in the processing chain.

 Future: ViDA 2030